thezackm/corellia/oracle/oracle-sample-schemas.md

 # Overview

-This document goes through the workflow of installing the Human Resources (HR) sample schema provided by Oracle.
+This document goes through the workflow of installing the sample schemas for v18c provided by Oracle.

 [Sample Schema Repository](https://github.com/oracle/db-sample-schemas)